Rachel Maddow: Defamation Lawsuit Over Trump Tax Returns Coming?

 “It has long been established that journalists in the U.S. can use documents that have been obtained illegally by another party, so long as the journalist did not solicit and/or encourage the other party to do something illegal to obtain the documents.”

-That same doctrine has protected journalists who have published illegally-obtained information before, most notably The New York Times‘ Daniel Ellsberg, who, in the early 1970’s, released The Pentagon Papers, classified documents about the Vietnam War.
+That same doctrine has protected journalists who have published illegally-obtained information before, most notably The New York Times‘ Daniel Ellsberg, who in the early 1970’s released The Pentagon Papers, classified documents about the Vietnam War.

 Further Embarrassment For The President